1Bitsy/1bitsy-website/content/overview/introduction.md

 ## What is 1Bitsy?

 1Bitsy is an embedded hardware/software development platform.
-We several main goals:
+With several main goals:

 1. Small size and low cost allowing you to embed the hardware inside your project and leaving it as part of it.
 2. Great debugging tools and simple and thin programming interfaces, making it very easy to understand how it works.